 Hand in glove: how to put it on

 The Ion comes in three pieces: A stretchy half-glove, a tiny wireless receiver, and a mini USB cable for charging the built-in battery.
 A Velcro wrist strap secures the glove on your hand.
 Your index finger slips through two other straps which form a sort of tube or sleeve on the end of a curly cable.
-These straps only need to be adjusted once – presuming you don’t share the device with someone who has differently-sized fingers.
+These straps only need to be adjusted once – assuming you don’t share the device with someone with different-sized fingers.

-How to move the pointer, without falling in the floor
+How to move the pointer, without falling on the floor

 As you might expect with a device like this, precise movement is an issue.
 To get satisfactory accuracy, it’s necessary to turn down the mouse pointer speed in your control panel.
 Even then, learning to maneuver accurately takes patience and practice.

-While there is no real fix for the problem of drift, there is an easier way to deal with it than doing the upper-body twist.
+While there is no real fix for the drift problem, there is an easier way to deal with it than doing the upper-body twist.
 The red-rimmed button on the Ion pauses all operations – an indispensable feature, as we will see later.
 This is one situation where it comes in handy.
 Instead of cornering the pointer while you haul your arm back to earth, you can simply put the Ion on pause and then move your hand to wherever you want it.